hdsdi3g/linux-springboot-packager/README.md

 For update, just start the new builded package, it will detect and replace all needed files (and keep the actual log4j2 and application.yml configuration).

+### Windows setup

+Just run setup files with admin rights.
+If you use WinSW with a _.NET_ dependency, you should install it before.

+Actually, Liquibase is not managed.

+Executable files, and uninstaller will be placed on `C:\Program Files\<project name>`, and "variable files" like log and application.yml in `C:\ProgramData\<project name>`.

+This can be changed with `windows-paths.inc.sh` (to edit before run build).

+An uninstall script, and an entry in "Add/Remove programs" is setup.

+Setup script are crafted to be simply "over installed": the next setup will uninstall the previous one (with a service stop and remove), but keep actual "variable files".

 ## After setup

+### Linux run

 You can run manually with like: